Evenwyne/programming-univbasics-2-puts-prints-statements/README.md

 print "Razmatazz" #=> "Razmatazz"
 ```

-## Use `p` statement to send content to the screen and return a value
+## Use `p` Statement to Send Content to the Screen and Return a Value

 The methods `puts` and `print` tell the program to display specific information.
 Without `puts` or `print`, Ruby will evaluate the code, but does not display